mcupak/beacon-java/README.md

 ## How it Works
 The project provides the following:

-- API for beacons
+- Rest API
-- sample beacon implementation
+- sample beacon service implementation
-- conversion of parameters to a normalized form (the same way Beacon of Beacons does)
-- sample navigation webpage
 - sample test suite

 ##How to run it